 Efforts to support direct enrollment (Metric 2.5) and expand AVID have positively impacted postsecondary readiness.
 AVID participation was enhanced with college visits and pathway coaching, and direct enrollment support is now more targeted and structured.
-These efforts contributed to a rise in graduation rates among ELs (from 69% to 83%) and homeless students (from 51.9% to 69.7% (Metric 2.7: SED = 57%, EL = 6%, SWD = 39%).
+These efforts contributed to a rise in graduation rates among ELs (from 69% to 83%) and homeless students (from 51.9% to 69.7%).

 ++ (Action 2.5) Improve and expand Intervention Services: To provide targeted support for students facing academic challenges, ensuring their success and academic growth: implementation of the multifaceted academic intervention approach, including Credit and Grade Recovery, Student Success Teams (SSTs), Peer Tutoring, Technology Integration, School Counselors' active engagement, and ongoing innovation efforts, has demonstrated substantial effectiveness in achieving district goals and supporting students, particularly unduplicated students, across our schools.
-This can be seen in Metrics 2.8, with the number of students receiving during the school year, grade/credits recovery has increased by 35 students.
-In addition, Metric, 2.9 indicated that fewer students are being referred to Special Education testing
+This can been seen in Metrics 2.8 with the number of students receiving during the school year grade/credits recovery has increased by 35 students.
+In addition, Metric, 2.9 indicated that fewer students are being referred to Special Education testing (a decrease of 5 students).